Earmarking and branding consultation

 How will we identify stock theft, tags can be removed and replaced as opposed to an ear mark which including in the event of tag loss still identifies the animals original owner.

-Tobyrichter253 asked almost 4 years ago
+Tobyrichter253 asked about 4 years ago

 Hi Toby